 Almost next door to the VGF museum is the Kobelt Zoo, *season opening 1st May 2018 it's a small petting zoo with free entry and open at the weekends (and public holidays) for the summer season until 30th September.
 Walk around the corner from the VGF museum onto Schwanheimer Bahnstraße and the zoo is on your left.
 Opening times are Saturdays from 14:00 until 19:00 and Sunday from 10:00 until 19:00.
 The zoo houses a few donkey's, rabbits, snakes and goats, to name but a few species, and it's small and accessible.
 They have a cafe selling refreshments and cakes in case you are in need of a break.
 The zoo is dependent on donations so give generously on your way out as I'm sure you'll be impressed by the variety of animals and birds to see and the charming, relaxed setting.

 After visiting the zoo another local venue within a 5 minute walk is the Heimatmuseum, located at Alt Schwanheim 6.
-It's re-opening on September 18th 2016 after the summer recess and hosting a BBQ to celebrate.
 Normal opening hours are 14:00 to 16:00 on Sundays and entry is free.
 Information throughout the museum is written in German but it houses many interesting artefacts and there is plenty to see and enjoy given Schwanheim's rich history since 880, when the town was first officially recorded.